JawadElAmri/hangman/README.md

 October 2023

 ## Summary
-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
+Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain number of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a word from a selected list of fruits and the user tries to guess it within a given number of turns.

-This project has been a fun way to get to grips with python, exposing me to a range of fundimental techniques and features to ensure a solid foundation and build transferable skills.
-Such as implementing and following the practicies of object oriented programming.
+This project has been a fun way to get to grips with python, exposing me to a range of fundamental techniques and features to ensure a solid foundation and build transferable skills.
+Such as implementing and following the practices  of object-oriented programming.

 ## Installation instructions
 Clone this repo in your terminal using the link provided at the top of this page.
 It should look like this: